har-in-air/ESP8266_MAX30102_SPO2_PULSE_METER/README.md

 # ESP8266_MAX30102_SPO2_PULSE_METER

 ESP8266 SPO2 and Pulse meter using MAX30102 sensor.
+The ESP8266 acts as a WiFi Access Point and web page server.
+SPO2 and heart rate measurements are displayed on a browser and updated every 4 seconds.

 ## Development Environment